0atman/noboilerplate/scripts/40-compiler-driven-development.md

 - 100% code coverage
 - No invalid syntax
-- Guarenteed thread safety
+- Guaranteed thread safety
-- Business modelling structures/nums
+- Business modelling structs/enums

 notes:
 In CDD You don't check that your code works in the way you expect by calling your functions or modules and examining their output or behaviour in a unit test.
 You trust the compiler to prove the model of your system, across ALL possible paths through your code.